 The Missouri Chamber supports policies that give prosecutors and law enforcement officers the tools they need to keep our communities safe.
-This includes finding approaches to ensure repeat and violent offenders are kept off the streets and deploying more resources to known hot spots for criminal activity.
+This includes approaches to ensure repeat and violent justice-involved individual are kept off the streets and deploying more resources to known hot spots for criminal activity.